SARU: A Shadow-Aware and Removal Unified Framework for Remote Sensing Images with New Benchmarks: Experiments

 Similarly, Fig. \ref{fig8} depicts challenging scenarios from the RSISD dataset, known for its extensive building-cast and intricate rooftop shadows.
 The first row demonstrates our method's success in differentiating between dark road surfaces and genuine shadow regions under low illumination, while accurately detecting shadows cast by gray buildings.
 For highly complex and densely distributed rooftop shadows, as shown in the second and fourth rows, our method precisely captures fine details while rigorously adhering to physical consistency.
 Furthermore, the third row provides evidence that in dense residential areas, our approach effectively prevents the erroneous omission of bright objects partially enveloped by shadows, exhibiting exceptional robustness in varied urban environments.

-Figs. \ref{fig9} and \ref{fig10} provide a visual comparison of shadow removal results on selected scenes from the AISD and RSISD datasets.
-The RSiSR method, a two-stage process, frequently produced noticeable shadow residuals due to its relatively lower initial shadow detection quality.
+Figs. \ref{fig9} and \ref{fig10} provide a visual comparison of shadow removal results on selected scenes from the AISD and SiSRB datasets.
 G2R-ShadowNet, relying on an adversarial network trained by cropping images, often suffered from a loss of crucial structural information, leading to blurred removal results.
-The MEF-SR method, originally for hyperspectral images, showed limited applicability to three-channel RGB images due to its reliance on additional spectral information.
-The RS-GSSR method, which constructs a paired training dataset through image cropping and shadow synthesis, struggled to robustly model diverse and complex RSI scenarios, occasionally leading to overexposure, as seen in Fig. \ref{fig10}(g).
-In stark contrast, Self-ShadowGAN, MAOSD, SRMF, and our proposed method all ingeniously leverage information from shadow-free regions to guide shadow removal, performing modeling directly on a single input image.
+The RS-GSSR method, which constructs a paired training dataset through image cropping and shadow synthesis, struggled to robustly model diverse and complex RSI scenarios, occasionally leading to overexposure, as seen in Fig. \ref{fig10}f.
+In stark contrast, SRMF, Self-ShadowGAN, MAOSD, and our proposed method all ingeniously leverage information from shadow-free regions to guide shadow removal, performing modeling directly on a single input image.
 Empirical visualizations compellingly indicate that our approach exhibits superior robustness, effectively mitigating common artifacts such as overexposure and color distortion.
 Moreover, the meticulously designed boundary smoothing mechanism within our method ensures more natural and seamless transitions in penumbra regions, significantly enhancing the visual quality of the images.